Contact / contribute

 This information is for people who would like to contribute any Walking Pictures to the project.
 Although the book is now more or less finished as far as artwork goes, this will be an ongoing project, so do get involved.

-My email address is admin at easyontheeye dot net (replace the words with the symbols).
+My email address is admin at easyontheeye dot net (replace the words and and dot with the symbols).
 Please contact me before sending material or scanning anything so we can keep track.

 SCANNING IMAGES : for scans to to be used in a printed book, they need to be at a much higher quality than for use on the internet.